 The 'Established policies' scenario is quantified for the years 2030, 2035 and 2040 and is based on the Best Estimate and National Trends scenarios from the TYNDP.
-This is complemented with information known prior to the 'Fit For 55' package.
-For an overview of the data underlying this scenario for Europe, one can consult the TYNDP National Trends scenario (see 'The ENTSO-E visualisation platform'11 for further details) but also the latest 'Adequacy and Flexibility study 2022-32'.
+This is complemented with information known prior to the 'Fit For 55' package which was introduced during summer 2021.
+For an overview of the data underlying this scenario for Europe, one can consult the TYNDP National Trends scenario (see 'The ENTSO-E visualisation platform'14 for further details) but also the latest 'Adequacy and Flexibility study 2022-32'.
 Starting from those data, improvements in market modelling methodology as explained in section 2.3.2 are introduced: